wandki/UD---memory-game/README.md

 ## Description

 This is the memory game project  -social media version   by Waad.
 The game provides:
-1.Random cards
+1. Random cards
-2.star rating
+2. Star rating
-3.timer
+3. Timer

 Play as much as you can..
 and may the odds be ever in your favor!